subhankar2506/ecg-analysis/README.md

 Our final model is based on XceptionTime architecture, which has shown excellent performance on time series classification tasks.
 The model was trained to classify ECG signals into multiple arrhythmia categories.

+### Model Performance Summary

+The XceptionTime model combines the strengths of depthwise separable convolutions (from Xception) with multi-scale temporal processing to effectively classify ECG arrhythmias.
+The model architecture was specifically designed to:

+1. Extract time-dependent features at multiple scales using dilated convolutions
+2. Focus on the most important parts of the signal using attention mechanisms
+3. Efficiently process the signal using depthwise separable convolutions
+4. Learn robust representations through residual connections

+The evaluation metrics show the model's performance on the MIT-BIH Arrhythmia Database.
+The model achieves strong results across different arrhythmia types, with particularly good performance on common arrhythmias.

+### Key advantages of this approach:

+- **Efficiency**: The model uses depthwise separable convolutions which drastically reduce the number of parameters compared to standard convolutions
+- **Attention mechanisms**: The model learns where to focus in the ECG signal through its global context attention module
+- **Multi-scale processing**: Different dilation rates in the convolutional blocks allow the model to capture patterns at different time scales
+- **Strong generalization**: Techniques like dropout, batch normalization, and residual connections help prevent overfitting

+This model demonstrates state-of-the-art performance for ECG arrhythmia classification and could be valuable for clinical applications.

 ### 4. Model Evaluation

 - Evaluated model performance using standard classification metrics